appsinvellum/ptolemy/worknotes/notes.md

 ## Visualization ##

+- Output as:
+    - √ kml set of points
+    - √ geoson set of points
+    - leaflet maps
 - implementations of both global projections
 - regional maps?
 - symbology for all of Ptolemy's properties, perhaps